 - anaemia and bleeding disorders such as nosebleeds or bleeding under the skin that looks like small spots, patches or bruising.

-Ehrlichiosis requires veterinary treatment and supportive care, and it can also resemble other conditions with similar signs, including tick-borne diseases such as anaplasmosis and babesiosis which are already present.
+Ehrlichiosis requires veterinary treatment and supportive care, and it can also resemble other conditions with similar signs, including tick-borne diseases such as anaplasmosis and babesiosis.

-You should contact your private vet if you have a dog that is unwell because early treatment provides the best chance for them to recover.
+You should contact your private veterinarian if you have a dog that is unwell because early treatment provides the best chance for them to recover.